DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 The current things we want to monitor include:

-* the hierarchy of card blocks on the home page and if these should be dynamic depending on the time of year.
+* the hierarchy of card blocks on the home page and if these should be dynamic depending on the time of year

 * using the yellow inset at the top of content page to highlight to people that the article contains links to external resources